Paqmind/styleguides/README.md

 rules for "where you can't omit semicolon".
 Following **Rule 3** we discard semicolons from our code.
 No problems so far :)

-#### Currying

-We use `curry` (with `=>`) as a replacement for `function` word almost everywhere.<br/>
-It's just a matter of reading / writing habits.

-We're pretty convinced that enforced currying leads to pretty APIs while "named args" are for composability hell.<br/>
-Our experience with Python (ubiquitous "named args"), Haskell (ubiquitous currying)<br/>
-and other langs makes a strong evidence for that.

-Once you stop writing functions with non-intuitive arguments you'll never want to specify their "names" at call time again.
-And once you start typing functions with "named args" API you'll never want to go that way.

-Rule of thumb: "named args" are for kids.

 #### Triple equals

 It's almost a mantra in JS community to *always use `===`, insead of `==`*.